 How do you get rid of spiders?
 Most species of spiders are harmless, with a few exceptions (e.g., Black Widows, Brown Recluse, Yellow Sac, and Hobo Spiders).
 And spiders are actually beneficial because they feed on other types of bugs that can become a nuisance.
+Though they are sneaky, you can learn how to get rid of spiders naturally.

 But spiders freak you out!
 Just because they’re not dangerous doesn’t mean they don’t bite!
 So whether or not you want to kill them, you’d rather they live elsewhere than in your home.
 You might immediately want to grab some spider killer spray or spider dust to fight them back.